-There are thousands of open source software programmes available for Linux operating systems--many of them also work on Windows and Apple operating systems.
+There is a wide range of open source software programs available for Linux operating systems--many of them also work on Windows and Apple operating systems.
 Many open source applications have interfaces and documentation available in multiple languages.
 There are also a significant number of free software applications available, mainly for Windows.

 Office Applications: There are three office applications loaded automatically with most Linux versions-- LibreOffice Writer, LibreOffice Calc and LibreOffice Impress, these three applications run under Linux, Windows or Apple operating systems and are rough equivalents for Microsoft Office's Word, Excel and PowerPoint.
 These three programmes make up the core of office based applications.
 Other office software, including other modules available for LibreOffice are also available.
 Links will be provided to the software and their official user manuals when available.
 To see more details on open source office applications click here.